PaddlePaddle/PaddleSpeech/README.md

     - Upload these tar files to PaddleCloud filesystem.
     - Create cloud manifests by replacing local filesystem paths with PaddleCloud filesystem paths.
 New manifests will be used to inform the cloud jobs of audio files' location and their meta information.

-    It has to be done only once for the very first time we do the cloud training.
-Later on, the data is persisitent on the cloud filesystem and reusable for further job submissions.
+    It should be done only once for the very first time we do the cloud training.
+Later, the data is kept persisitent on the cloud filesystem and reusable for further job submissions.

     For argument details please refer to [Train DeepSpeech2 on PaddleCloud](https://github.com/PaddlePaddle/models/tree/develop/deep_speech_2/cloud).